DevExpress-Examples/XAF_how-to-show-filter-dialog-before-listview/Readme.md

 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->

-# XAF - How to show filter dialog before a List View
+# XAF - How to show a filter dialog before a List View

 This example displays a pop-up filter dialog that allows users to set a filter for a list view before the application starts to load list view data.
 Users can create filters and save them in a data source.
-This approach can be useful when the list view contains large amount of data.
+This approach can be useful when the list view contains a large amount of data.

 ![Filter for ListView](filter-for-listview.png)

 ## Implementation Details

 1. Extend the Application Model with an additional property.
-    * Implement an interface that expose the [AdditionalCriteria](CS/EFCore/DialogBeforeListViewEF/DialogBeforeListViewEF.Module/Module.cs#L40) property.
+    * Implement an interface that exposes the [AdditionalCriteria](CS/EFCore/DialogBeforeListViewEF/DialogBeforeListViewEF.Module/Module.cs#L40) property.
 This property stores the applied filter criteria.
     * Override the [ExtendModelInterfaces](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ModuleBase.ExtendModelInterfaces(DevExpress.ExpressApp.Model.ModelInterfaceExtenders)) method of your base Module to extend the Application Model with the declared interface and the `AdditionalCriteria` property.
 2. Create the [ViewFilterObject](CS/EFCore/DialogBeforeListViewEF/DialogBeforeListViewEF.Module/BusinessObjects/ViewFilterObject.cs) class.
 Instances of this class store user filters.
 3. Create the non-persistent [ViewFilterContainer](CS/EFCore/DialogBeforeListViewEF/DialogBeforeListViewEF.Module/BusinessObjects/ViewFilterContainer.cs) class.
 An object of this class contains a list of user filters (`ViewFilterObject` objects) and the currently applied filter.
 The `ViewFilterContainer`'s Detail View serves as the filter dialog.
 4. Implement [ShowFilterDialogController](CS/EFCore/DialogBeforeListViewEF/DialogBeforeListViewEF.Module/Controllers/ShowFilterDialogController.cs) to display the filter dialog.
 When a user selects a filter and clicks the **OK** button, the controller assigns the corresponding filter criteria to the `AdditionalCriteria` Application Model property.
-5. Implement [NewViewFilterObjectController](CS/EFCore/DialogBeforeListViewEF/DialogBeforeListViewEF.Module/Controllers/NewViewFilterObjectController.cs) to initialize a new instance of the `ViewFilterObject` class when a user clicks the **New** button in the `ViewFilterObject` lookup List View.
+5. Implement [NewViewFilterObjectController](CS/EFCore/DialogBeforeListViewEF/DialogBeforeListViewEF.Module/Controllers/NewViewFilterObjectController.cs) to initialize a new instance of the `ViewFilterObject` class when a user clicks **New** in the `ViewFilterObject` lookup List View.

 ## Files to Review